junxit/us-congress-bills-112/metadata.md

 - 2011-10-14 — Placed on the Union Calendar, Calendar No. 162.
 - 2011-10-14 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-246.
 - 2011-10-14 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-246.
+- 2011-10-24 — Rules Committee Resolution H. Res.
+444 Reported to House.
+Rule provides for consideration of H.R.
+1904 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+The resolution waives all points of order against the committee amendment in the nature of a substitute, as amended.
+The resolution waives all points of order against the amendments printed in Part B of the report.
+- 2011-10-25 — Rule H. Res.
+444 passed House.
+- 2011-10-26 — Amendment (A001) offered by Mr. Lujan. (consideration: CR H7102-7104, H7108; text: CR H7102-7103)
+- 2011-10-26 — Amendment (A002) offered by Mr. Markey. (consideration: CR H7104-7106, H7108-7109; text: CR H7104-7105)
+- 2011-10-26 — Amendment (A003) offered by Mr. Grijalva. (consideration: CR H7106-7107, H7109-7110; text: CR H7106)
+- 2011-10-26 — Amendment failed in Committee of the Whole
+- 2011-10-26 — Amendment failed in Committee of the Whole
+- 2011-10-26 — Amendment failed in Committee of the Whole
+- 2011-10-26 — Committee of the Whole House on the state of the Union rises leaving H.R.
+1904 as unfinished business.
+- 2011-10-26 — Considered as unfinished business. (consideration: CR H7108-7112)
+- 2011-10-26 — Considered under the provisions of rule H. Res.
+444. (consideration: CR H7108-7112)
+- 2011-10-26 — DEBATE - Pursuant to the provisions of H.Res.
+444, the Committee of the Whole proceeded with 10 minutes of debate on the Grijalva amendment.
+- 2011-10-26 — DEBATE - Pursuant to the provisions of H.Res.
+444, the Committee of the Whole proceeded with 10 minutes of debate on the Lujan amendment.
+- 2011-10-26 — DEBATE - Pursuant to the provisions of H.Res.
+444, the Committee of the Whole proceeded with 10 minutes of debate on the Markey amendment.
+- 2011-10-26 — DEBATE - The House proceeded with 10 minutes of debate on the Deutch motion to recommit with instructions.
+The instructions in the motion seek to report the same to the House with an amendment to add language to prevent land exchanges with companies doing business with Iran.
+- 2011-10-26 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1904.
+- 2011-10-26 — House amendment not agreed to: On agreeing to the Grijalva amendment (A003) Failed by recorded vote: 182 - 240 (Roll no. 807).
+- 2011-10-26 — House amendment not agreed to: On agreeing to the Lujan amendment (A001) Failed by recorded vote: 189 - 233 (Roll no. 805).
+- 2011-10-26 — House amendment not agreed to: On agreeing to the Markey amendment (A002) Failed by recorded vote: 173 - 238 (Roll no. 806).
+- 2011-10-26 — House amendment offered
+- 2011-10-26 — House amendment offered
+- 2011-10-26 — House amendment offered
+- 2011-10-26 — House amendment offered
+- 2011-10-26 — House amendment offered/reported by: Amendment (A001) offered by Mr. Lujan.(consideration: CR H7102-7104, H7108; text: CR H7102-7103)
+- 2011-10-26 — House amendment offered/reported by: Amendment (A002) offered by Mr. Markey.(consideration: CR H7104-7106, H7108-7109; text: CR H7104-7105)
+- 2011-10-26 — House amendment offered/reported by: Amendment (A003) offered by Mr. Grijalva.(consideration: CR H7106-7107, H7109-7110; text: CR H7106)
+- 2011-10-26 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+444 and Rule XVIII.
+- 2011-10-26 — MOMENT OF SILENCE - The Chair asked that the House now observe a moment of silence in rememberance of our brave men and women in uniform who have given their lives in the service of our nation in Iraq and Afghanistan and their families, and of all who serve in our armed forces and their families.
+- 2011-10-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-26 — Mr. Deutch moved to recommit with instructions to Natural Resources. (consideration: CR H7110-7111; text: CR H7110)
+- 2011-10-26 — Mr. Hastings (WA) moved that the committee rise.
+- 2011-10-26 — On agreeing to the Grijalva amendment (A003) Failed by recorded vote: 182 - 240 (Roll no. 807).
+- 2011-10-26 — On agreeing to the Lujan amendment (A001) Failed by recorded vote: 189 - 233 (Roll no. 805).
+- 2011-10-26 — On agreeing to the Markey amendment (A002) Failed by recorded vote: 173 - 238 (Roll no. 806).
+- 2011-10-26 — On motion that the committee rise Agreed to by voice vote.
+- 2011-10-26 — On motion to recommit with instructions Failed by recorded vote: 187 - 237 (Roll no. 808).
+- 2011-10-26 — On passage Passed by recorded vote: 235 - 186 (Roll no. 809).
+- 2011-10-26 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Grijalva amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Grijalva demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2011-10-26 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Lujan amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Lujan demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2011-10-26 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Markey amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Markey demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2011-10-26 — Passed/agreed to in House: On passage Passed by recorded vote: 235 - 186 (Roll no. 809).
+- 2011-10-26 — Roll call votes on amendments in House
+- 2011-10-26 — Roll call votes on amendments in House
+- 2011-10-26 — Roll call votes on amendments in House
+- 2011-10-26 — Rule provides for consideration of H.R.
+1904 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+The resolution waives all points of order against the committee amendment in the nature of a substitute, as amended.
+The resolution waives all points of order against the amendments printed in Part B of the report.
+- 2011-10-26 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union. (text of committee amendment in the nature of a substitute: CR  H7100-7102)
+- 2011-10-26 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2011-10-26 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1904.
+- 2011-10-26 — The Speaker designated the Honorable Tim Murphy to act as Chairman of the Committee.
+- 2011-10-26 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7111)
+- 2011-10-26 — The previous question was ordered pursuant to the rule. (consideration: CR H7110)